tbrowder/Holidays-US-Federal/README.md

 Note the holidays also have a `short-name` attribute which is not official but has the value used by the author for his calendars.

   * NOTE: During the devlopment of this module, functions for finding dates relative to other dates were found to be necessary and were coded and published as a new Raku module: **Date:Utils**.
-Those routines are expected to be useful for various calendar creation.
+Those routines are expected to be useful for various calendar creation projects.
 They are:

       * `nth-day-of-week-in-month`